Glossary

 • A financial account maintained by a U.S. payor.
 A U.S. payor includes a U.S. branch of a foreign financial institution, a foreign branch of a U.S. financial institution, and certain foreign subsidiaries of U.S. corporations.
 Therefore, financial accounts with such entities do not have to be reported.

-• An interest in a social security, social insurance, or other similar program of a foreign government.
+• An interest in social security, social insurance, or other similar programs of a foreign government.

 • An asset is not a specified foreign financial asset if the rules of Code Sec.
 475(a) apply to the asset or an election under Code Sec.
 475(e) for commodities dealers or commodity traders under Code Sec.
 475(f) is made with respect to the asset.